amartyasanyal12/amartyasanyal12/README.md

 - 👋 Hi, This is Amartya.
 I currently work at NatWest in the Commercial Banking space as a data analyst.
-- I’m interested in Machine Learning, Financial modelling and algorithms
-- I’m open to collaborate on projects with mutual interest and alike.
+- Welcome to my Github repository.
+My primary aim here is to develop a collaborative environment pertaining to my interests in Data Sciene, Financial modelling, algorithms and sports analytics.
-- 📫 Ping me Here or reach me at @amartyasanyal8@gmail.com
+- Ping me here or reach me at @amartyasanyal8@gmail.com

 <!---
 amartyasanyal12/amartyasanyal12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.